 Being a certified experienced personal trainer, Terrine thrives on custom designed, interesting, creative and fun programs for each individual.
 She uses a variety of tools – from conventional weight training with machines and free weights to core focused workouts utilizing stability balls, battle rope, BOSU, Kettlebells and medicine balls.
-She is also trained in Pilates, Yoga and Zumba and combines all into training for optimal cardio, core and flexibility work.
+She is also trained in Pilates, Yoga and Zumba and combines all into training for optimal cardio, core, strength and flexibility work.
 She is experienced at working with a variety of physical constraints.

 Why Do I Keep Messing Up My Diet?